MinhKhangTran/next-mongo-vok-app-v2/README.md

 User goes to the homepage:

-- User sees a list of vocabularies
+- User sees a list of his vocabularies
 - to add one user can sign in or sign up
 - once signed in the user can create a new vocabulary or edit an old one (the vocabulary must be from the user)
-- User can go to his profile an see his created vocabularies
+- User can see his favorite vocabularies

 # Admin